barretg/hl1-anniversary-ap/README.md

 sends them.
 What has not been proved in play is the far end of a run -- the mission-boundary interception, the finale's seal, DeathLink -- and nothing has had a full run-through yet.
-See [docs/PORT_PLAN.md](docs/PORT_PLAN.md) for what is left and [game/README.md](game/README.md) for how the game side is built.
+See [docs/PORT_PLAN.md](docs/PORT_PLAN.md) for what is left and [game/README.md](game/README.md) for how the game side is built. // TODO: update, all of these things are tested working

 ## The target